JuliaSmoothOptimizers/PartiallySeparableNLPModels.jl/docs/src/tutorial.md

 ```julia
 PQNNLPModel(jumpnlp_example; name=:plse) # by default
 ```
-The possible variants are: `:pbfg, :psr1, :pse, :plbfgs, :plsr1` and `:plse`, see the [PartitionedStructures.jl tutorial](https://juliasmoothoptimizers.github.io/PartitionedStructures.jl/dev/tutorial/) for more details.
+The possible variants are: `:pbfgs, :psr1, :pse, :plbfgs, :plsr1` and `:plse`, see the [PartitionedStructures.jl tutorial](https://juliasmoothoptimizers.github.io/PartitionedStructures.jl/dev/tutorial/) for more details.

 Then, you can update the partitioned quasi-Newton approximation with the pair `x,s`:
 ```@example PSNLP